A Small-Group Tree Net Weaving Retreat in Italy

 This portion of the retreat is the same for everyone, regardless of lodging choice.

-Two Ways to Stay
+Three Ways to Stay